akku1209/Voice_Assistant/README.md

 # voice_assistant
+## Requirements
-The following modules were installed
+The modules need to be installed :

 gTTs-Google Text to Speech